-Support groups are a valuable tool for anyone dealing with an emotional crisis or mental or behavioral health condition.
-Family and friends also benefit from support groups by learning about the challenges faced by individuals with a particular diagnosis.
+it said: Mental health support groups are a valuable tool for anyone dealing with an emotional crisis or behavioral health condition.
+Family and friends also benefit by learning about challenges faced by individuals with a particular diagnosis.
 They develop awareness of symptoms and behaviors exhibited by their loved one.
-Many caregivers need support themselves in order to care for themselves while caring for someone else.
+Many caregivers need support themselves to continue caring for someone else.
 Anxiety support groups are particularly useful for those dealing with high-stress situations.
 Group members have an opportunity to receive positive feedback and suggestions from those who have successfully met the same challenges.

 9Muses Art Center 7139 West Oakland Park Boulevard, Lauderhill, FL 33313 PH: 954-746-2055